 What are your grades and SAT/ACT?

 Based upon your grades and standardized test scores you can effectively look at certain types of colleges and rule out others.
-Where can your realistically go- get in?
+Where can you realistically go- get in?
 Even though you are being recruited for volleyball, you still need to be accepted into the school.
 At some schools, your test scores and grades can help you earn academic scholarships.

 What do you want to study?